- REBNY Value Proposition

 • Henry M. Celestino, Vice Chairman of L&L Holding Company, will receive The George M. Brooker Management Executive of the Year Award for his superior accomplishments in property management and his outstanding professionalism, civic achievement, and contributions to the real estate industry.

-• Kevin R. Wang, Owner of KRW Realty, will receive the Louis Smadbeck Memorial Broker Recognition Award for his exceptional personal and professional integrity, leadership, prominence in the brokerage community, and service to REBNY’s committees.
+• Kevin R. Wang, Owner of KRW Realty Advisors, will receive the Louis Smadbeck Memorial Broker Recognition Award for his exceptional personal and professional integrity, leadership, prominence in the brokerage community, and service to REBNY’s committees.

-• Robin Fisher, Senior Managing Director at Newmark Knight Frank and founder of BLACE, will receive the Young Real Estate Professional of the Year Award for her strong integrity, professionalism, and personal ethics.
+• Robin Fisher, Senior Managing Director at Newmark Knight Frank, founder and CEO of BLACE, will receive the Young Real Estate Professional of the Year Award for her strong integrity, professionalism, and personal ethics.
 This award is selected by the Young Men’s/Women’s Real Estate Association of New York.

 Those wishing to attend the 124th Annual Banquet should purchase their tickets early here.